To Raise or Not To Raise: The Autonomous Learning Rate Question: Methods

 \subsection{Framing LR Control as a Learning Problem}

 We frame the development of ARC as a supervised learning problem: predicting the next LR given available training history.
 Due to challenge \ref{challenges:cumulative}, the model needs to observe the consequence of a specific LR for long enough to form a clear association between LR and performance.
-We therefore only modify the LR on a per-epoch basis.
+We therefore only modify the LR on an epoch timescale.
+This has a secondary benefit of dramatically reducing our computational overhead compared with competing methods.

 Per challenges \ref{challenges:subjective} and \ref{challenges:scale}, as well as the desire to create a generalizable system, we cannot use any task-specific metrics.
 We also cannot rely on model parameters or gradient inspection since ARC would then become architecture dependent and would likely also fail constraint \ref{challenges:footprint}.
 We therefore leverage only the historical training loss, validation loss, and LR as input features.